 The Dja Biosphere Reserve (DBR) in the eastern region of Cameroon is a world heritage site in the Congo basin, which has a wide variety of plants, animals and streams.
 A young man tells us that poaching is no longer a way for him to improve his life.
 He was able to take a course, which contributed to a reduction in poaching.

 The DBR is a world heritage site in the Congo basin, which has a wide variety of plants, animals and streams.
-The reserve is threatened by poaching which is the illegal sale of bush meat.
-The number of great apes, for example, is falling and game is also becoming rarer.
+The reserve is threatened by poaching which is the illegal sale of bushmeat.
+For example, the number of great apes is falling and the game is also becoming rarer.

 After my primary education, I stopped my studies due to a lack of money.
 Also, the closest college is 30 km from Malen V. This is why I started poaching in 2011.